 - Innovation and Transformation Academy to be set up in Tirupati.

-– An international Start-up programme would be setup to send the most brilliant start-ups, college and school students to leading Start-up destinations around the world for getting global exposure at a young age.
+- An international Start-up program would be set up to send the most brilliant start-ups, college and school students to leading Start-up destinations around the world for getting global exposure at a young age.

-– Advertisement and marketing support subsidy will be provided for digital
+- Advertisement and marketing support subsidies will be provided for digital marketing.

 5. State Support: